osmlab/name-suggestion-index/CONTRIBUTING.md

 :raising_hand: How to help:

-* `npm run filterNames` will reprocess the files and output warnings
+* `npm run build` will reprocess the files and output warnings
 * Edit `config/canonical.json` to resolve the warnings

 :no_entry_sign: Don't edit the files in `dist/` - they are generated: